Residency Requirements

 General Guidelines

 The California Education Code states that all public institutions of higher education shall apply uniform rules in determining a student’s residency classification.
 Each student applying for admission to Southwestern College will be classified as a resident or nonresident of California in accordance with the Education Code.
-Each student shall provide such information and evidence of residency as deemed necessary.
-The day immediately preceding the first day of instruction for the semester shall be the residency determination date for the fall and spring semesters.
-The day immediately preceding the first day of instruction for the first summer session shall be the residency determination date for all summer sessions.
+Each student shall provide information to demonstrate clearly physical presence in California and intent to establish California residence.
+The day immediately preceding the first day of instruction for the semester shall be the residency determination date for the fall, spring, and summer semesters.

 Residency Categories